 To achieve financial stability, you need to first understand the basics of money management.
 Unfortunately, personal finance classes aren’t always offered in schools, so many Americans reach adulthood without ever having learned the basics of finance.
-However, nonprofits like ACCC have plenty of financial literacy resources to share!
+However, non profit credit counseling agencies like ACCC have plenty of financial literacy resources to share!
 Read on to learn our tips, tricks, and techniques for money management!

 Cornerstone of Money Management: Budgeting

 The first and most important step to managing your money properly is to create a budget.
 A budget is an outline of your income and expenses.
 It helps to ensure you aren’t spending more than you make every month.
 How do you start a budget?
 Well, figure out your spending habits first!
 Track your expenses for a month or so to see where your money is really going.
 You might be surprised!
 Find areas where you can cut back if you notice you’re spending more than you thought you were.